Sub-linear convergence of a stochastic proximal iteration method in Hilbert space: Proof of main theorem

 \section{Proof of main theorem}

 We are now in a position to prove Theorem~\ref{theorem:main_theorem}.

-\begin{proof} Given the sequence of independent random variables $\xi^k$, we define the random functions $f_k = f(\cdot, \xi^k)$, $k \in \N$.
-Then the scheme can be written as $w^{k+1} = T_{\alpha_k f_k} w^{k}$.
-If $T_{\alpha_k f_k} w^* = w^*$, we would essentially only have to invoke Lemma~\ref{lem:same_contraction_factors} and Lemma~\ref{lem:contraction_factor} to finish the proof.
-But due to the stochasticity this does not hold, so we need to be more careful.
+\begin{proof}[Proof of Theorem~\ref{theorem:main_theorem}] Given the sequence of mutually independent random variables $\xi^k$, we abbreviate the random functions $f_k = f(\cdot, \xi^k)$ and $T_{k} = T_{\alpha_k f, \xi_k}$, $k \in \N$.
+Then the scheme can be written as $w^{k+1} = T_k w^{k}$.
+If $T_k w^* = w^*$, we would essentially only have to invoke Lemma~\ref{lem:same_contraction_factors} and Lemma~\ref{lem:contraction_factor} to finish the proof.
+But due to the stochasticity, this does not hold, so we need to be more careful.

-We begin by adding and subtracting the term $T_{\alpha_k f_k} w^*$ and find that
+We begin by adding and subtracting the term $T_k w^*$ and find that